sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-Some of the available filtering options depend on the available indexes on a field, but, we will omit this for now.
+Some filtering options depend on the available indexes on a field.
+However, we will not discuss them in this section.

 To apply a filter to a specific field, we can specify it within the filter object.

-The following only returns books with the title “A Painted House”
+The following only returns books with the title “A Painted House”.

 ```javascript
 {
 	books(filter: { title: "A Painted House" }) {